Clustering-Project/wine_quality_project/README.md

 ## Goal

-* My goal is to find specific features that have similarities and group those features and label them using a clustering model.
+* Find specific features that have similarities and group those features and label them using a clustering model.
 * The purpose of the regression model is to predict quality based off features including those that the cluster model generated.

 ## Initial hypotheses